 Last but not least we have two other potential fixes for any problem you experience.
 The first one is to hard reboot your phone if it’s completely frozen.
 If the device is not only struggling but completely unresponsive, try this.
 Press and hold the power button for 8 seconds.
 This does a hard reset, and it works even if the phone is completely frozen or the screen is off.

 Then, doing a factory data reset is the last resort to fix problems.
 This will erase all user data, apps, messages, and content from the phone.
 A factory reset typically fixes any major issues, software problems and more.
 It will revert the Pixel 3 back to the way it was the day you bought it.

 This is the best route to take for any big problems, and actually something I do once a year after major platform software updates.
-So, like when the Pixel 3 gets Android Q in 2019.
+So, like when the Pixel 3 gets official Android Q later this year.
 Again, this erases everything on the phone.
 Backup all data using many of the tools available, then follow the steps below wipe out your phone.

 Head to Settings by pulling down the notification bar and hitting the gear-shaped icon near the top.
 In settings scroll down System, then find Reset tap Factory Data Reset.
 The phone will reboot a few times, erase everything, and boot up fresh and ready to go.

 After trying some of these fixes are you still having problems?
 If so, make sure you received the latest monthly Android 9 Pie update from Google.
 Head to Settings > system > system updates > and tap check for updates.
 You’ll get an update or two the day you get the Pixel 3, and another during the first week of EVERY month.
 These are monthly security patches and bug-fixing updates.
 You’ll want to accept and install these.

 What’s next though?
 That of course, is the jump straight to Android Q or Android 10.
 And while you can try the beta, we recommend waiting until the 5th beta in July before trying it on your daily device.
 For those wondering, here’s what to expect from Android Q.